Best Way to Remove Car Seat Stains on Fabric by Yourself

 4. Scrub with the foam only.

-If you do it in reverse you will push the stain out of its edge and you will end up making it bigger.
+If you do it in reverse, you will push the stain out of its edge, and you will end up making it bigger.

-On the contrary, if you clean it from the outside it will contain the stain.
+On the contrary, if you clean it from the outside, it will contain the stain.

-Now you are going to use the whisk to make as much foam out of the mixture as you can.
-We are going to use only the foam to clean our car.
+Now, use the whisk to create as much foam as possible from the mixture.
+We will use only the foam to clean our car.

 Believe me, you don’t want that.
 I made that mistake with my bed while trying to clean it out…